-Transactions are encrypted and personal information is hidden.
+Transactions are encrypted, and personal information is hidden.
 Currently, it’s nearly impossible to hack bitcoin.

 And keeping your gold stash in a safe deposit box isn’t ideal.
-You’ll have to pay the bank to store it and trust them to keep it safe.
+You’ll have to pay the bank to store it and trust them to keep it secure.

 Since both can’t be inflated or printed, and neither are correlated with the stock market, they will often be compared to one another.
 Even with all the similarities, gold and bitcoin are very different.

 It’s doubtful that bitcoin will ever replace gold as a safe haven.
 However, it’s innovative blockchain technology is very exciting.

 There is also some potential for bitcoin to become a worldwide currency or a store of value.